Living with a stoma after treatment for vaginal cancer

 Your job

-Having a colostomy or ileostomy should not make any difference to your job unless your work involves heavy manual work.
+Having a stoma should not make any difference to your job unless it involves heavy manual work.
+You will need to have easy access to a toilet.
 If you are not sure about this, ask your stoma nurse for advice.

 Sports and hobbies